-REMINDER: SFE meetings are open to people who are not members with a contribution of 5 euros adjustable at the entrance.
+REMINDER: the meetings of the SFE are open to people who are not members with a contribution of 5 euros adjustable at the entrance.

 THE MEETING OF THE SFE